-Artists are obsessed when choosing their tools to create their perfect drawing.
-Just like swordsmen select their armoury and their tools carefully when going to a battle, an artist does the same when choosing his/her tools for creating that perfect masterpiece.
+Artists are obsessed when choosing the tools to create their perfect drawing.
+Just like swordsmen select their armor and tools carefully when going to battle, an artist does the same when choosing their tools to create that perfect masterpiece.
 One such tool that an artist chooses carefully is which brush to use when creating that awesome artwork.
-This is why choosing a nice set of watercolour brush is extremely important.
-When it comes to watercolour painting, the brush is the foundation of any painting, so choosing the right one becomes essential.
+This is why choosing a nice set of watercolour brushes is extremely important.
+When it comes to watercolour, the brush is the foundation of any painting, so choosing the right one becomes essential.

 A watercolour brush is a type of paintbrush that is only used with watercolour paints.
-These brushes are typically made of natural or synthetic materials and come in a variety of shapes and sizes to accommodate various painting techniques.
-Watercolour brush are an essential tool for any watercolour artist, as they can be used to create both broad strokes and fine details.
+These brushes are typically made of natural or synthetic materials and come in various shapes and sizes to accommodate various painting techniques.
+Watercolour brush are an essential tool for any watercolour artist, as they can create broad strokes and fine details.

 Round brushes provide the most flexibility and can be used for a wide range of techniques, whereas flat brushes are best for washes and large areas of colour.